nazmul-nhb/nhb-toolbox-docs/docs/utilities/date/formatUTCOffset.md

 - Rounds down to nearest hour for minute conversion
 - Pads hours and minutes with leading zeros
 - Handles both positive and negative offsets
-- Returns valid `UTCOffSet` type strings only
+- Returns valid `UTCOffset` type strings only

 ---